Cudahy, Wisconsin

-Cudahy (/ˈkʌdəheɪ/) is a city in Milwaukee County, Wisconsin, United States.
+Cudahy (/ˈkʌdəheɪ/, KUD-ə-hay) is a city in Milwaukee County, Wisconsin, United States.
 The population was 18,204 at the 2020 census.
 A suburb south of Milwaukee along the shore of Lake Michigan, it is part of the Milwaukee metropolitan area.

 History

 Originally known as the Buckhorn Settlement, it was renamed in the late 1800s when Patrick Cudahy purchased 700 acre of land in the Town of Lake, two miles (three kilometers) from the Milwaukee city limits, to build his meatpacking plant.
 The first village president was elected in 1895, and by 1906 Cudahy was incorporated as a city with a population of 2,556.

 Geography

 Cudahy is located at (42.948416, −87.861010).
-According to the United States Census Bureau, the city has a total area of 4.76 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 4.76 sqmi, all land.
 The city is located next to the Milwaukee Mitchell International Airport.